OlaHPH/ex1/h3-Hash.md

  </details>
 <details><summary>c) Compile John the Ripper, Jumbo version.
 Karvinen 2023: Crack File Password With John.-TBC</summary>
     <p>
+  I took me so long with the previous task and it was supposed to be easier than "John" so I hadn't even thouht of trying it.
+Well, turned out "John" went much smoother.

+ I got the John the Ripper, Jumbo version downloaded and compiled.Then got Tero' sample zip file for testing.

+ As expected I couldn't enter the correct password to open the tero.zip so followed the steps as in Tero's guide to crack the password to that tero.zip file.

+ The first step is to extract the hash into a new file, and then run the dictionary attack against the hash in that new file.
     </p>
  </details>
 <details><summary>d) Crack a zip file password-TBC</summary>